 Waymond (Ke Huy Quan) covers the deficit as Evelyn’s googly-eyed husband.
 His performance may not be as flashy (if Yeoh is a hot knife, he’s the butter it’s going through), but he is no less deserving of valorous adjectives in movie reviews.
 He even has the film’s best action scene, in which he takes down a group of cops with a fanny pack.
 He has always been to films (even back when he was the flippant sidekick kid in Indiana Jones and the Temple of Doom), the googly eyes that can kick a sour situation with some cosmic kindness.
 His innocence made the situations reveal themselves.
 This role in Everything Everywhere is not just a return for the actor, but a return to cinema of the special energy missing from it without him.
 If nothing else comes from the film but a renewed interest in finding parts that match him, it will have been worth the effort (and I hope the Daniels fulfill their promise to Jackie with their next script).

-The universe-jumping mechanic introduces the plot, yet since the main conflict is emotional, any logical inconsistencies in the script do not directly detract from the narrative.
-But if logic must be ignored for the sake of more important feelings, which in Everything Everywhere it often does, then the exposition in retrospect didn’t need to be as detailed.
-The Daniels break rules with the casual tone of not having established any, which adds to the film’s chic resistance to criticism but not to its immersion.
+The Daniels both establish and break these rules with the casual tone of not having established any to begin with, which adds to the film’s chic resistance to criticism but not to its immersion.
 When two men fight for one “trigger” to gain fighting abilities (sticking something up their butts), the film fails to explain how two people have one trigger for the same skills.
 Then Evelyn pulls them out of their butts to “deactivate” their fighting skills, another aspect of the rules that was not explained that way.
 The Daniels may have thought it was funny to make one of the greatest living actors prune her face at removing butt-plugs from her assailants, but the joke isn’t worth the hassle, presented with the same obvious self-pleasure as the jokes in Epic Movie.

 These blips in the film’s rules do not negate its emotional narrative, but they retroactively make its exposition scenes less needed.
 Scientists in lab coats do not need to explain the particulars of universe transferences if a character will “teleport” into another universe in front of people driving on a road, in a place her body would not have been.
-The hidden justification for anything in this movie, that the possibilities are “infinite,” placates analysis rather than invites it.
-If that has to be used to justify the film’s choices, then exposition does not explain things – it explains them away.
-My group leaving the theater was distracted by half a dozen of these instances, before taking the film at its word that infinity makes the rules “unimportant.”
+The hidden justification for anything in this movie, that the possibilities are “infinite,” means that exposition does not explain things – it explains them away.
+It placates analysis rather than invites it.
+My group leaving the theater was distracted by half a dozen of these quibbles, before taking the film at its word that infinity makes the rules “unimportant” and giving in.
 The science fiction here may be confident, but it's nowhere near the level of clarity required to be impressive.

 The best uses of the concept involve that emotional throughline where contextual interactions in other universes lead to revelations.
 The Daniels’ script mixes these moments unevenly with the sight gags, which take over the film, but the best one involves Evelyn in a universe where she’s a kung fu movie star, glittering in feathery gowns at movie premieres (basically, she’s Michelle Yeoh).
 Outside the theater, she sees that universe's Waymond after years spent apart – this to her is an example of what her life could have been without him, which includes a need for him.
 Their talk in the alley outside is smoky-metaphysical, neon cabaret lights dripping down walls.
 The Daniels made eight minutes of a Wong Kar-Wai film.
 Quan achieves the effect as a return to cinema within the film as well as in its meta, containing the wide-eyed curiosity of Short Round (his own dreams of stardom) and wielding our memory of it with the understated relevance of a guy who just wants the universe to be nicer to his family.
 I was waiting for the film to drop the original continuum altogether and shift to this one to subvert what the audience thought they knew about the expected action climax.

 The screenplay compulsively avoids dramatic consequences until it’s ready to explain them, which leads to a lot of one-off jokes about Evelyn’s professions in other timelines but not a lot of dramatic development.
-She might as well be one Evelyn, physically traveling to kooky worlds based on random comedic associations, waiting for exposition from the Joy known as Jobu Topacky.
-She relates the central struggle to the Gen. Z malaise in the context of the film’s idea of sci-fi with meticulous, repetitive clarity, as somewhere between a supervillain rockstar and the screenplay itself after it’s achieved sentience.
+She might as well be one Evelyn, physically traveling to kooky worlds based on random comedic associations, rather than actually inhabiting those consciousnesses.
+The guiding thread is the exposition from the Joy known as Jobu Topacky, who relates the central struggle to the Gen. Z malaise in the context of the film’s idea of science fiction with meticulous, repetitive clarity, as something between a supervillain rockstar and the screenplay itself after it’s achieved sentience.
 Despite one of the most nail-biting villain introductions in recent memory (it would make Thanos hide under his obsidian bed), Jobu spends most of the film delaying the things she could do to prolong revelations.
 Her pinball personality in the opening peters out, as though the screenplay would explode if it had to keep it up.

 In absurdist comedy, a profound gesture could be the smallest, silliest one.
-The Daniels comprehended this relationship with wacky-humane gestures in their previous film, Swiss Army Man.
-But by translating it literally to tangible universes of the “absurd,” they create opportunities to thwart themselves.
+The Daniels comprehended this relationship with wacky-humane signals in their previous film, Swiss Army Man.
+But by translating absurdity literally to tangible universes of the “absurd,” they create opportunities to thwart themselves.
 One example is the “everything bagel,” which could have been both hilarious and more absurd by looking like a normal bagel.
 Yet, with their upscaled budget, they funded a half-baked CGI blackhole effect that doesn’t feel like absurdism – it feels like a “Yang” on loan from a film where a device like that is supposed to be taken as gravely as a Death Star.
 Swiss Army Man managed to create a totality feeling with nothing but a lonely guy re-enacting the time he didn’t talk to a girl on a bus while humming the Jurassic Park theme with a corpse.
-The secret to it was that the smallest moment, the least important seeming symbols, contained the cosmos better than any that exudes its "bigness," explains it, animates it, and flashes back to justify the feeling.
+It never matters to that film whether it's "really happening" or not.
+Its secret poetry was that the smallest moment, the least important seeming symbols, contained the cosmos better than any that exudes its "bigness," explains it, animates it, and flashes back to justify the feeling.

 Even the subject of the disenfranchised millennial seemed less intrusive in “Rixty Minutes,” where in Everything Everywhere the repeated pleas for tolerance from older generations start to become problematic through repetition.
 The cast rails against the material with complete honor – nothing less could be said of them.
 They’re led by a woman whose docile disbelief, challenged through the flippant attitude of a put-out mother, is epically contextualized by a posture that you never doubt contains an action goddess.
 The fact that her misexpressed expectations for her daughter warped by her doubt in her own achievements is the force that threatens to destroy the multiverse is a masterstroke combination of emotional turmoil and plot logistics.
 Quan has both the best scene of action and exposition, in which he explains that this Evelyn is the most capable of saving the multiverse precisely because she has failed so often.